nthurnau/Interviews-Front-End/react-petlist/README.md

+#Nicole Thurnau's PetList Test
+As a pre-interview screening for DogVacay, I elected to build out the react-petlist challenge.
+I followed the guidelines listed below.
+All one needs to do in order to run it on one's own system is follow the instructions in the Installing section!

+##Thoughts on the build
+Thank you for the opportunity to build this little module!
+Upon reflection, I found this challenge both fun and interesting.
+I enjoyed messing around with the different requirements.
+Getting functions to work in my favor so that I my work matched the specifications was rewarding.
+I also had the opportunity to learn more about the power of React, JavaScript, and Webpack as I did research to prepare.

+I have not had the opportunity to use Webpack before, and as a result, struggled to load a style sheet.
+For some reason, it wouldn't create itself, and when I attempted to hard code a style sheet in, I kept getting the error, "stylesheet.css not found" no matter how I linked it in.
+So I coded my styles semi-inline by making them variables and adding them into the elements in my index.js file.
+This was quite limiting: I couldn't use css the way that I am used to so unfortunately, my design suffered for it.

+Another thing I struggled with was getting radio buttons to work properly.
+I omitted them and used buttons instead.
+They serve a similar purpose in the header of my module, but the url that it outputs doesn't quite follow the proper syntax.
+I have a lot to research and learn about React.js and Webpack, that's for sure.

+Overall, I enjoyed working on this mini-project, and look forward to learning how to achieve the things that I found to be roadblocks.
+Thanks for looking at it!
+I look forward to your getting your feedback.

 # PetList Test
 > These are a few modules of the 'Search Page' on our site.
 To view how the search page acts go to https://dogvacay.com/browse